ErgodicMage/DapperRepositoryOld/README.md

     public string LastName {get; set;}
 }
 ```
-The PerssonDAO does not change from the previous example.
+The PersonDAO does not change from the previous example.
 DapperDAL automatcally generates the proper SQL to match the POCO.

 #### ToDo
+- ~~Add in Table Aliases~~
 - Improve DapperDALSettings
 - Add Guid primary keys
 - ~~Add Generic Repository Pattern~~